-PARENT/GUARDIAN AND STUDENT AGREEMENT FORM 2023 - 2024
+PARENT/GUARDIAN AND STUDENT AGREEMENT FORM 2024 - 2025

-You and your child(ren) are asked to read and retain a copy of the PARENT or GUARDIAN/STUDENT HANDBOOK.
-Please sign below indicating that you have done so and return this form to school by August 31, 2023.
+You and your child(ren) are asked to read and retain a copy of the PARENT/GUARDIAN AND STUDENT HANDBOOK.
+Please sign below indicating that you have done so and return this form to school by August 28, 2024.
 All forms will be kept on file.
-If your child is in K4 or Kindergarten, a parent/guardian signature is sufficient.

-We have read this handbook and agree to follow the school policies and procedures as stated.
+We have read all school policies, including the discipline and behavior management policies, outlined in this handbook and agree to adhere to them as stated.

-Parent /Guardian Signature raient Juarulan Jighature

-Parent/Guardian Signature
+Parent/Guardian Signature Parent/Guardian Signature

+.

+Student Signature Student Signature

+Student Signature - Student Signature

 Date: